 The two other terms of Eq.
-2 describe the spatially variable part of the SED, absorbing all differences to the spatially constant SED first term.
-The analytical description of the SED f(v)allows a description of these variations as an expansion in term of its first and second derivatives with respect to β .
-The model is not strictly described by the analytical expansion of the spectral energy distribution function f(v) because the second spatial template $\Delta Dust_2$ is independent from the first one, $\Delta Dust_1$, which describes the first order expansion term.
-These two independent full sky maps with a null average have a resolution of order 1°(HEALPix (Górski et al. 2005) $N{side}=128$).
+(2) describe the spatially variable part of the SED, absorbing all differences to the spatially constant SED first term.
+The analytical description of the SED f(v) allows a description of these variations as an expansion in terms of its first and second derivatives with respect to β .
+The model is not strictly described by the analytical expansion of the SED function f(v) because the second spatial template $\Delta Dust_2$ is independent of the first one, $\Delta Dust_1$, which describes the first-order expansion term.
+These two independent full sky maps, with a null average, have a resolution of order 1° (HEALPix; Górski et al. 2005; $N{side} = 128$).